cloudmesh/technologies/chapters/tech/phoenix.md

  algebra and query plan component that used to parse the given query and choose the optimal plan based on cost-based optimization.
- Once query plan chooses, Phoenix internally convert the request to SCAN, PUT or DELETE operation and execute the operations [@www.thesisscientist].
+ Once query plan chooses, Phoenix internally convert the request to SCAN, PUT or DELETE operation and execute the operations [@www-thesisscientist].

 The Java should be present on system with Hadoop to install Phoenix.
 The recent JDK V1.8.x JVM need for installation.
 The Hadoop and Phoenix can